sipemu/case-based-reasoning/README.md

 In the second example, we apply a RandomForest model for approximating the distance measure on the `ovarian` data.
 Two possibilities for distance/similarity calculation are offered (details can be found in the documentation):

--   Proximity: When comparing two observations, the mean of having the same end node over all trees is calculated
+-   **Proximity**: When comparing two observations, the mean of having the same end node over all trees is calculated

--   Depth: When comparing two observations, the mean length of edges between the two end nodes over all trees is calculated
+-   **Depth**: When comparing two observations, the mean length of edges between the two end nodes over all trees is calculated

 Let's initialize the model object: